 - Break up the shape of the wall with a zigzag pattern of connected l-shapes.
 They can also be more functional if you use the area for sitting.

 - Break the garden retaining wall into tiers of shorter walls for a regal look and better engineering.

 Make Your Investment Last

 The easiest choice to guarantee longevity is to choose a good material.
 Masonry lasts longer than wood!
 Make sure you get quality masonry and be wary of a material that chips or breaks easily.
 Plan out deliveries to the best of your ability and don’t be afraid to exchange a product if it was damaged before you received it.

 The three most common causes for failure are soil saturation, frost heave and blowout.
 All involve an increase in pressure against the wall until it breaks.
 Soil saturation and frost heave both relate to poor water drainage.
-Soil saturation can be prevented by replacing soil and installing proper drainage.
+You can prevent soil saturation by replacing soil and installing proper drainage.
 In the case of frost heave, pressure also comes from the water expanding as it freezes.
 To prevent it, the wall needs a properly dug footer below the frost line.
 Both issues can easily be prevented when done properly by a professional.

 Wall blowouts can also be caused when a load is added within three feet of the top of the wall.
 It’s important to communicate with your builder if you’re planning on adding a shed or parking cars in the nearby area.
 This allows the builder to increase the strength by adding to the weight of the footer, or the number of tiebacks.
 It’s important to avoid a problem that will need the wall to be excavated, dismantled or re-engineered – all of which is very costly.

 Hire the right contractor for your garden retaining wall